 To request an incomplete, students submit an Incomplete Request form, which is available from my.erikson.edu.
-You and your instructor will establish a deadline for the completion of your course requirements.
-Faculty make the final decision about the due date for any work.
+The student and their instructor will discuss a deadline for the completion of course requirements and the instructor will then make the final decision about the due date for any work.
 The deadline can be any date after the end of the semester but no later than the following: